xcart/xc5-manual/en/general_setup/activating_your_license.md

 To activate a module license, do the following:

-1. Log in to the Admin area of your X-Cart 5 installation and go to the Modules Marketplace (Select** Modules** in the main menu, then click the <u>View more addons in the Marketplace</u> link).
+1. Log in to the Admin area of your X-Cart 5 installation and go to the Modules Marketplace (Select** Modules** in the main menu, then click the View more addons in the Marketplace link).

 2. Access the license activation form by clicking either the **Activate license key** button above the module list or the **Activate key **link next to the name of the module for which you are activating a license:
     ![]({{site.baseurl}}/attachments/8225232/8716608.png?effects=drop-shadow)